 About the planning process

 The final planning applications is likely to be submitted to the Woking Borough planning authority in autumn 2022.

 Following receipt of the applications, the local planning authority will conduct a formal public consultation with affected residents.
 During this time, residents, businesses and any other interested parties will be able to review the planning applications and submit comments via the online planning portal.

 As part of the statutory planning process, residents and businesses surrounding the proposed sites will be informed of the planning applications by post, including how to comment.

-Additionally, public notices will be published in the Woking News and Mail, on the Woking Borough public notices section of this website, on our engagement and consultation website (Woking Community Forum) and displayed around the proposed sites.
+Additionally, public notices will be published in the Woking News and Mail, on the Woking Borough public notices section of this website and displayed around the proposed sites.

-To contact us about the project, please contact us via email.
+To contact us about the project, please complete our online enquiry form.